Please ensure Javascript is enabled for purposes of website accessibility

 5. Surprise your neighbor with some baked treats.

-6. Try to make sure every person with hearing loss in a group conversation feels included (e.g., use transcription apps, closed captioning, a clear mask or an interpreter).
+6. Try to make sure every person with hearing loss in a group conversation feels included (e.g., take turns speaking, look at the person when speaking, use transcription apps, hire an interpreter for your friend/loved one at the next holiday get together).

 Random Acts of Kindness for Yourself